BigBangData/Puns/README.md

   + User must know ahead of time what is the preferred answer, if there is one
 - Escape user input for security reasons (read https://benhoyt.com/writings/dont-sanitize-do-escape/)
 - Use a better algo than bcrypt to hash passwords
-- Delete or comment out all unneccessary logging.info
+- Delete or comment out all unneccessary logging.info, add more if needed (say, when spinning up project)
 - Add brief explanation of how it all works in homepage instead of a dog face
 - Figure out security for app.config's secret_key
-- Setup so that only a few chosen usernames can signup, password up to them
+- Setup so that only a few chosen usernames can signup, password up to them of course
 - Deploy (follow Tim's last tutorial)

 __Extra Features__